timguoqk/twitter-sort/README.md

-Twitter Sort
+Twitter Travel Salesman
 ==========

-Twitter Sort is a sorting algorithm that takes advantage of the Twitter API.
+Twitter Travel Salesman is an algorithm that takes advantage of the Twitter API.
-You pass the script the numbers you would like sorted and it will tweet a request asking for somebody to sort them.
-When someone replies with a sorted version of the numbers, it will print them to the console and return.
+You pass the TSP you would like to solve and it will tweet a request asking for somebody to solve them.
+When someone replies with a solution of the numbers, it will print them to the console and return.

 Setup